-Challenges 2021-2022
+Challenges 2022-2023

 Challenge number Detail of challenge 1.
-Missing gaps in learning due to pandemic (particularly literacy) 2.
-Pupil Premium attendance since return to full time in-school.
-3. Engagement with tutoring programmes outside of school hours.
+Missing gaps in learning due to pandemic (particularly writing based on the key stage 2 results) 2.
+Pupil Premium attendance to be in line with national average.
+3. Engagement with tutoring programmes e.g. School Led tutoring.
 4. Parental engagement and attendance at key events e.g. parents' evening, parental engagement evening.
 5. Increasing EBacc take up for students who have a significantly weaker entry profile.

-Intended outcomes 2021-2024
+Intended outcomes 2022-2023

 Intended outcome Success criteria Target date Progress 8 Achieve a positive progress 8 score across all buckets.
-September 2022 Attainment 8 Achieve national average for attainment for all 202 % Grade 5+ in English and maths Continue to exceed FFT 20 targets, ensuring gaps from primary school do not increase Ongoing Other Improve parental engagement and involvementSepwith the school.202 Ebacc entry Ensure the number of PP students following the Ebacc rises above 50% and is within 5% of the whole school average September 2024
+September 2023 Attainment 8 Achieve national average for attainment for all pupils.
+September 2023 % Grade 5+ in English and maths Continue to exceed FFT 20 targets, ensuring gaps from primary school do not increase Ongoing Other Improve parental engagement and involvement with the school.
+September 2023 Ebacc entry Ensure the number of PP students following the Ebacc rises above 50% and is within 5% of the whole school average September 2023